sigma-engineering/blog-combinators/post.md

   const spaceRes1 = space(cowRes.ctx); // must pass the previous result's ctx into the next parser if (!spaceRes1.success) return spaceRes1;

-  const saysRes = says(spaceRes1.ctx); // and again. you can see this is getting tedous and is error prone if (!saysRes.success) return saysRes;
+  const saysRes = says(spaceRes1.ctx); // and again. you can see this is getting tedious and is error prone if (!saysRes.success) return saysRes;

   const spaceRes2 = space(saysRes.ctx); // i'm getting really tired of typing this pattern